IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 {: indent='8'}
 if_EUIaddr:
 : The if_EUIaddr
-  option is the Interface Hardware EUI address (64 bits), if available.
+  option is the Interface Hardware EUI-64 address (64 bits), if available.
 {: vspace='0'}